2/5 Scientist Clive 55 reconstructs a dead space pirate, who before long is running the ship.

 6/6 Clive Anderson is joined by Stephen Fry, John Sessions, Rory Bremner and Jon Glover.

-8/8 Bill and Faith are set to get wed, when the groom gets a shock.
-From December 1988.
+8/8 Bill and Faith are about to get wed when the groom receives a shock.

 1/2 Poems include Monday Morning Mail and Hats, introduced by Janie Hampton.